ahmadshalabi/luqma/backend/src/main/resources/mocks/README.md

-# Mock Data for Development
+# Mock Data for Testing

-This directory contains mock data used for local development and testing without requiring external API calls to Spoonacular.
+This directory contains mock data used for testing purposes.
+The application now uses the Spoonacular API for live data.

 ## Files